Frank-Siam/UEFI-BootLoader-ntload-efi/README.md

-create a EFI-system partition if not yet there. maybe need use diskpart for this. create a volume for the operating system if not yet there. name it with your system name. copy the files of the operating system into this volume. copy this winload.efi into /efi/boot of the efi system partition.
+create a EFI-system partition if not yet there. maybe need use diskpart for this. create a volume for the operating system if not yet there. name it with your system name. copy the files of the operating system into this volume. copy this ntload.efi into /efi/boot of the efi system partition.

-winload.efi do this:
+ntload.efi do this:
 1. create a loader parameter block struct LOADER_PARAMETER_BLOCK (LPB). later we give this data to the kernel.

-2. initialize loader parameter block: copy given boot parameters from winload.efi-commandline or boot.ini into loader parameter block. save root device path and root directory path into loader parameter block. setup UEFI runtime service table so the kernel can call UEFI services for reboot, shutdown etc. copy hardware info from UEFI tables into loader parameter block.
+2. initialize loader parameter block: copy given boot parameters from ntload.efi-commandline or boot.ini into loader parameter block. save root device path and root directory path into loader parameter block. setup UEFI runtime service table so the kernel can call UEFI services for reboot, shutdown etc. copy hardware info from UEFI tables into loader parameter block.